landerson02/BuckyWorld/README.md

 #### Stories

 **Registering and Managing Accounts**
-* As a new user, I want to create an account with a unique username and password, enabling me to log in, log out, and manage my account settings.
+* As a new user, I want to create an account with a unique username and password, enabling me to log in, log out
+* As a user, I want to be able to change my username and password

 **Participating in the Leaderboard**
 * As a user, I want to see my position on the leaderboard
 * As a user I want to see the leaderboard of the top 10 users ranked (priority = **low**)

 **Viewing Landmark Information**
 * As a user, I want to access a page for each landmark so I can learn about it, see its photo, and check in to earn points
+* As a user, I want to verify whether I am close enough to a landmark to receive its respective points

 **Checking in at Landmarks**
 * As a user, I want to press an "I'm here" button at a landmark to check in, earning points and marking it as visited.

 **Navigating the Map**
 * As a user, I want to view a list of nearby landmarks, sorted by distance, so I can decide which ones to visit.
 * As a user, I want to zoom in/out and drag the map to navigate to different areas of the map

 **Exploring Nearby Landmarks**
   * As a user, I want to view a list of nearby landmarks, sorted by distance, so I can decide which ones to visit.